It’s been a year since Europe’s General Data Protection Regulation (GDPR) was introduced. But how much has changed?

 One year on, and a growing bank of legal precedents in place, regulators will be more confident and concise in their rulings.

 The future of GDPR

 Looking forward, there are signs that GDPR is starting to make an impact on big data ethics.
 As companies focus more on data governance and data mapping they are becoming increasingly aware of data usage and storage.
 Equally, data scientists are taking steps to treat information differently, and anonymising it first.

 Even though GDPR has been designed to keep consumer data safer, some people believe it increases the risk of large-scale data breaches.
 The argument is that by focusing more on compliance, companies are distracted and taking resources away from cybersecurity.

 It’s safe to say that GDPR will change how businesses operate forever.
 Recruiters need to treat personal information with more care than ever.

-If you would like to find out more, get in touch with Talent EMEA COO Darren Wells and connect with me on LinkedIn and Twitter.
+If you would like to find out more, get in touch with me today.